 As soon as the design of our homepage was complete, we started to create the site in Webflow.
 We were fortunate to meet a talented Webflow freelancer who owned the implementation.
 I was amazed at how quickly the site came together in pixel-perfect fashion.
 Within a day, the homepage was built out and fully responsive.

 The entire site was completed and launched within two weeks during the holidays.
 That’s a testament to the incredible freelancers that we worked with and Webflow as a platform.

 Once the site was built in Webflow, I found it quite easy to make changes myself.
 I was able to update copy and images on all of the pages in only a couple of hours.

 We also took full advantage of Webflow’s CMS functionality.
 Blog posts, FAQs, testimonials, and featured marketers can all be updated without touching a page’s design.
 In the future, we plan to build out a host of additional landing pages using the CMS.

 If you’d like to hire the freelancers who built our site, you can do so through Growth Collective!
-Get started by selecting Creative or Website Design in our Hiring Portal.
+Get started here.